Join us in honoring four Wisconsin credit unions for excellence in financial education.

 Adult Financial Education

-- Altra Federal Credit Union, La Crosse - First Place ($1 billion+ in assets).
-Last year the credit union delivered free financial management lessons to more than 800 adults and provided 346 consultations to help families understand their finances and create improved financial plans.
-The credit union also partners with local organizations to deliver free financial lessons during Money Smart Week and provides personal finance training to local financial educators.
-This past year the credit union partnered with the City of La Crosse to deliver financial workshops for city employees and their families, including those who live in the area's lowest-income neighborhoods.
-Multiple events focused on credit reports and scores.
-The credit union has also provided presentations on financial and career topics for UW-La Crosse as well as financial "lunch n' learns" for Select Employee Groups (SEGs).
-Altra also sponsors teachers to attend a summer training in personal finance.
+- Altra Federal Credit Union, La Crosse - Second Place ($1 billion+ in assets).
+The credit union delivered free financial management lessons to more than 900 adults and provided 478 consultations to help families understand their finances and create an improved financial plan.
+The credit union also partners with local organizations to expand outreach during Money Smart Week Wisconsin in April and provides personal finance training to local financial educators.

 Youth Financial Education

-- Altra Federal Credit Union, La Crosse - First place ($1 billion+ in assets).
+- Altra Federal Credit Union, La Crosse - First Place ($1 billion+ in assets).
 The credit union developed a Life Stage Financial Education Series that begins with kids ages 8-10 as part of a two-day Cash Camp, moves to a Money Smart Camp for youth ages 11-12 and progresses to a Teens and Money program for ages 13-17.
-Later touch points include advice on financing college and a first-time car or home purchase.
-A $10 savings match coupon encourages young people to open new accounts and supportive interest rates encourage regular deposits.
-The credit union has participated in reality fairs impacting more than 900 high school students, taught Junior Achievement courses, and developed a personal finance quiz to help local schools gauge the effectiveness of what's being taught in class.
-Staff provide educational materials and teaching assistance at local schools, four of which have implemented a financial literacy requirement in order to graduate.
-The credit union reached 2,137 students with 109 presentations last year, ensuring alignment with schools' curriculum requirements (encouraging continued usage).
-Through a free mobile app, the credit union also helps students save, spend and share by setting goals, practicing math skills through games and initiating family conversations about money.
-Total student outreach - including staff support for Junior Achievement - last year surpassed 8,091 across three states.
-The credit union feels its support of financial education for youth and adults has helped lower its average member age to 39.8.
-Altra also recently created a Political Affairs Committee which ensures employees attend advocacy events and share news about these successes with lawmakers.
+Later touch points include a Financial Aid night and seminars on tackling student debt.
+The credit union has participated in reality fairs impacting 1,426 high school students, and developed a "real world" lunch and learn program for a district lacking a reality event.
+Competitive rates on youth savings vehicles and coupons for a savings match helped open more than 603 youth accounts.
+Staff provide educational materials and teaching assistance at local schools, several of which have implemented a financial literacy requirement in order to graduate.
+The credit union also sponsors teachers to attend a summer training in personal finance.
+Total student outreach - including staff support for Junior Achievement - last year surpassed 7,000 across three states.

 Winners receive a plaque and are honored on social media, at a local chapter meeting and at The League's annual Convention.
 Winners also receive assistance to share news about their accolade with local media, as awards are an excellent opportunity to create awareness about the value of belonging to a member-owned financial cooperative.